huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance.md

   + If this parameter is set to 0, the automated backup policy is not set.
   + If this parameter is not transferred, the automated backup policy is enabled by default.
 Backup files are stored for seven days by default.

+* `period` - (Optional, String) Specifies the backup cycle configuration.
+Data will be automatically backed up on the selected days every week.
+  Value range: The value is a list of digits separated by commas (,).
+Each digit indicates a day of the week.
+The restrictions on the backup retention period are as follows:
+  + This parameter is not transferred if the retention period is set to 0.
+  + If you set the retention period to 1 to 6 days, data is automatically backed up each day of the week.
+Set the parameter value to 1,2,3,4,5,6,7.
+  + If you set the retention period to 7 to 732 days, select at least one day of the week for the backup cycle.
+Example
+    value: 1,2,3,4.

 ## Attribute Reference